Ising model: Peierls droplets

 Shortly after Lenz and Ising constructed the Ising model, Peierls was able to explicitly show that a phase transition occurs in two dimensions.

 To do this, he compared the high-temperature and low-temperature limits.
 At infinite temperature (β = 0) all configurations have equal probability.
 Each spin is completely independent of any other, and if typical configurations at infinite temperature are plotted so that plus/minus are represented by black and white, they look like television snow.
 For high, but not infinite temperature, there are small correlations between neighboring positions, the snow tends to clump a little bit, but the screen stays randomly looking, and there is no net excess of black or white.

 A quantitative measure of the excess is the magnetization, which is the average value of the spin:

-A bogus argument analogous to the argument in the last section now establishes that the magnetization in the Ising model is always zero.
+A bogus argument analogous to the argument in the last section now establishes that the average magnetization in the Ising model is always zero.